puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 ### Deploy to end users by site

-If bandwidth is your primary concern, you may want to consider performing application compatibility validation up front, and then deploying to end users by site, in order to leverage caching other software delivery optimizations.
+If bandwidth is your primary concern, you may want to consider performing application compatibility validation up front, and then deploying to end users by site, to leverage caching other software delivery optimizations.

 ## Perform site discovery